-If there is any evidence that a personal contact attempt was not made, or any part of the process was compromised, the entire group of suspensions will be rejected and returned to the council where the process will have to start over.
+"Proper Billing Procedures" and utilizing the "Notice of Intent to Retain" remain and important part of the Financial Secretary's duties.
 For more information on the Retention process, consult the Financial Secretary Handbook.
 If we work together, we will retain more of our members.